Books Like Project Hail Mary — 7 Sci-Fi Reads You'll Love

 Blake Crouch • 2019

 Fast-paced, scientifically grounded, and emotionally devastating.
 Crouch writes thrillers driven by real scientific concepts — in Recursion's case, memory and time.
 The relentless momentum and the emotional toll on the protagonist mirror the best parts of Project Hail Mary.
+For PHM readers drawn to the science-as-genuine-engine aspect — where the plot turns on real physics or chemistry rather than technobabble — Recursion does the same with neuroscience and temporal mechanics, and the stakes climb to the same civilizational level.

 Dark Matter book cover